Office of Energy Efficiency and Renewable Energy, Department of Energy.

 AAON reported that the AEDM validation test tolerance stated in the March 2011 final rule is less than the current level of repeatability achievable in independent test laboratories making this validation impossible to achieve.
 Until these issues can be resolved and made clear, AAON stated it could not comment on the time required to comply with new testing burdens or AEDM requirement.
 (AAON, No. 118.1 at p.
 1)

 While many commenters supported the certification extension for certain commercial equipment, Earth Justice was the sole commenter arguing against the proposed 18-month extension, noting that any delay would undermine the energy savings achieved by the standards-setting process.
 (Earth Justice, No. 120.1 at p.
-1) Instead, Earth Justice suggested DOE consider an alternative approach that would maintain some certification requirements for these products but make those requirements less onerous for the first 18 months that the rule is effective.
+1) Instead, Earth Justice suggested DOE consider an alternative approach that would maintain some certification requirements for these products but make those requirements Start Printed Page 38289less onerous for the first 18 months that the rule is effective.
 Id.

 The Department appreciates Earth Justice's concern but declines to adopt interim certification requirements in this final rule.
 Although today's rule delays the reporting requirements for some products distributed in commerce, such products must still meet all prescribed energy conservation standards under DOE's regulations.
 As DOE has previously made clear, the existing energy conservation standards, test procedures, and sampling provisions are not affected by this rule.
 While the Department believes the certification reporting requirements are a good monitoring tool, their impact on energy savings should not be wholly undermined by a delay because the energy conservation standards themselves will still be enforced.
 Based on the volume of questions DOE has received since the issuance of the March 2011 final rule, the Department believes that a phased-in certification requirement is likely to result in industry confusion that would more than offset any benefit.
 The Department believes that industry should focus its efforts on developing a basis for future regulatory compliance.